-Before you run the dishwasher, turn the kitchen faucet on until the water is very hot.
-This will assure that the water going into your dishwasher is VERY hot and won’t force the heating elements on the dishwasher to work as hard (hopefully extending the life of your appliance).
+Before you run the dishwasher, turn on the kitchen faucet until the water is very hot.
+This will assure that the water going into your dishwasher is VERY hot and won’t force the heating elements on the dishwasher to work as hard.
+It’s a very simple way to (hopefully) extend the life of your appliance!

 Regularly check the drain on your dishwasher and see if there is any junk stuck inside.
 Our dishwasher has a removable mesh strainer/drain.
 I try to remember to remove it every month or so and rinse it out.
 I’m always amazed at the junk it collects!

 Run your dishwasher on the quick/economy cycle.
-I always run our dishwasher on the “quick” cycle and use half as much detergent as it suggests.
-Our dishes are always sparkling clean and I save a bundle on detergent, plus almost 2 hours of energy and water usage each time.
+I always run our dishwasher on the “quick” cycle.
+Our dishes are sparkling clean and I can empty the dishwasher TWO hours earlier!

-Line your refrigerator drawers with paper towel to make cleaning any potential spills much easier.
+Line your refrigerator drawers with paper towels to make cleaning any potential spills much easier.